bictorv/chaosnet-bridge/doc/CONFIGURATION.md

 Dynamic routes are also defined automatically by incoming TLS connections (to the server) and when using `dynamic` chudp/chip, unless there is an existing static route.

+## Using a TLS "hub" network

+The Global Chaosnet until 2025 used a central hub for subnet 6 which is a TLS server, and clients with a proper certificate can connect to it, adding connectivity to their local subnets.
+This made the network structure contradictory to the Chaosnet principle of "[no central control](https://chaosnet.net/amber.html#Introduction)", and sensitive to crashes or errors at the central hub.

+For increased redundancy, the dependence on a central hub can be removed.
+Two (or more) TLS servers for a subnet can cooperate, all of them accepting clients.
+If a packet arrives at one of them, but the server does not have a direct TLS link to the destination, it can send it to another of the subnet servers.
+The next server might have a direct link to the destination, or pass the packet along to another server.
+If none have a direct link to the destination, the [forwarding count](https://chaosnet.net/amber.html#Routing) for the packet will eventually reach its maximum and the packet is dropped.

+For servers with only incoming TLS links, the route to the "next" subnet server needs to be configured manually using e.g.

+    route subnet 6 bridge NNNN link tls

+(where *NNNN* is the Chaosnet address of the "next" subnet server).
+Note that `link tls` is necessary for the route to be used also before/when the TLS link to *NNNN* is not up (yet).

+Other servers, with active/client TLS links to its "next" server, e.g. with

+    link tls next.chaosnet.net host MMMM myaddr NNNN

+will dynamically/automatically configure their routes when (a) the TLS connection is up, and (b) the other server sends routing info about the net.

+**Normal (non-server) TLS clients** connecting to any of the servers will also dynamically/automatically configure their routes, so no manual `route` config is needed.

+For added convenience, if the host name used in a `link tls` configuration has more than one IPv4/IPv6 address, they will be tried in a round-robin manner when connecting.
+This e.g. means that if/when `router.chaosnet.net` has the addresses of all the subnet servers for net 6, a client needs only use

+    link tls router.chaosnet.net host unknown myaddr NNNN

+(where *NNNN* is the client's Chaosnet address) and will be connected to the first of the subnet servers that is available (in case they are not all available).